Article 9 of the Constitution of Singapore: Detention under the Criminal Law (Temporary Provisions) Act and the Misuse of Drugs Act

 from being invalid because of inconsistency with Articles 9(3) and (4).
 This provision took effect on 10 March 1978 but was expressed to apply to laws in force prior to that date.
-Introduced by the Constitution (Amendment) Act 1978, the provision immunizes the Criminal Law (Temporary Provisions) Act and Part IV of the Misuse of Drugs Act from unconstitutionality.
+Introduced by the Constitution (Amendment) Act 1978, the provision immunises the Criminal Law (Temporary Provisions) Act and Part IV of the Misuse of Drugs Act from unconstitutionality.

 Preventive detention is the use of executive power to detain individuals on the basis that they are predicted to commit future crimes that will threaten national interest.
 Among other things, the Criminal Law (Temporary Provisions) Act empowers the Minister for Home Affairs, if satisfied that a person has been associated with activities of a criminal nature, to order that he or she be detained for a period not exceeding 12 months if the Minister is of the view that the detention is necessary in the interests of public safety, peace and good order.

 Under the Misuse of Drugs Act, the Director of the Central Narcotics Bureau may order drug addicts to undergo drug treatment or rehabilitation at an approved institution for renewable six-month periods up to a maximum of three years.